carinahausladen/konstanz-ai-behavior-2026/README.md

 2. **Discussant Role (graded, 30%)**

-Each student will serve as a discussant for **one of the four core topics**.
-You will need to sign up for your chosen topic in advance.
+Each student will serve as a discussant for **one of the core readings**.
+You can sign up for your chosen paper via commenting on the respective open issue.
 As a discussant, your responsibilities are:

 - **Deep reading**: Work closely with other students assigned to the same topic to read the core paper(s) in depth.
 - **Critical perspective**: Treat the paper as a baseline for potential future projects.
 Ask questions such as: